hemakongi/IRPTeam-5/README.md

 ->  APB Protocol

 Advanced Pheripheral Bus-
 The Advanced Peripheral Bus (APB) is part of the Advanced Microcontroller Bus Architecture (AMBA) protocol family.
-It defines a low-cost interface that is optimized for minimal power consumption and reduced interface complexity.WE are interfacing the timer with APB.
+It defines a low-cost interface that is optimized for minimal power consumption and reduced interface complexity.We are interfacing the timer with APB.

 ->  Files